 - Pour the batter into the prepared brownie pan in equal amounts in the 6 brownie cavities.
 Bake for 20 minutes, or until the center of the brownies springs back when lightly touched with your fingertip.

 - Cool the brownies in the pan set on a wire cooling rack for 5 minutes.
 Remove the brownies from the pan and set directly on the cooling rack.
 Gently press a 'crater' into the center of each brownie using your thumb or the back of a teaspoon.
 This creates a reservoir to hold the ganache and marshmallow.
 Continue to cool the brownies completely.
 Note – To remove the brownies from the pan, invert the pan on top of a wire rack or use an offset spatula to gently release from each brownie from the pan.

 - Adding the Ganache and Marshmallow Cream topping – After the brownies have cooled, pour 1 to 2 teaspoons of the ganache into each reservoir, then dollop 1 to 2 teaspoons of marshmallow cream on top.
 Add more or less of each depending on your preference!
 Sprinkle with crushed candy canes and Enjoy!

-- If you do not have a brownie pan, you can use a 9×5-Inch Loaf Pan pan lined with a parchment paper sling.
+- Baking Pan – If you do not have a brownie pan, you can use a 9×5-inch Loaf Pan lined with a parchment paper sling.